arielrivera/osvlogwatch/README.md

 # Log Watch

-A PowerShell-based file system watcher that monitors a folder for `.7z` files and automatically runs a validator executable when new files are detected.
+A PowerShell-based file system watcher that monitors a folder for specified files and automatically runs an executable when new files are detected.

 ## What It Does